dgrisham/dgrisham.github.io/assignments/ruby/2-hangman/index.md

 The game is lost if there are too many bad letter guesses.
-In the hangman game, the face, body, arms and legs would be drawn.
+In the hangman game, the face, body, arms, and legs would be drawn.
 For our game we will allow 6 bad guesses.

 ```